 Have you caught yourself doing that?

 I don't think I did.
 There's one song that Gus [Seyffert, producer] pointed out sounded a little too much like Nick Drake, so he thought to make the instrumentation intentionally unlike a Nick Drake song.
 If something [I write] sounds like something else, I don't know if it would really bother me.
 It's certainly not my intention.
 And I'm guilty of finding reference points.
 Even if it doesn't hit me over the head I'll search for that, so I'm not offended if someone was to tell me I sound like someone.

 I want to say Bobbie Gentry, who I didn't even know about until after the record was done, but only because there's a similar fullness in the voice in that it's not super breathy.
 I think my voice has changed a lot.
 I used to sing very breathy intentionally thinking that was my singing voice.
 Thom Monahan [mixer] said he felt that my voice was more similar to my speaking voice than it has been in the past.

-I don't think I've been an audiophile but I probably appreciated it before I even realised that was what I was appreciating.
+I don't think I've been an audiophile but I probably appreciated it before I even realized that was what I was appreciating.
 What I like about tape is the mindset it puts you in.
 It's nice thinking of what you're about to do in a whole, beginning-to-end way.
 Thinking of it like a performance, tape does that for me.
 You get your shit together because it's not as easy to composite stuff.
 I even hear people who work in tape saying that it's not the be-all-and-end-all.
 You can do something in digital if you need to, if you don't have the resources to do it on tape.
 Now there's plugins that would make it difficult to even distinguish the difference.
-But to me it's not about the added hiss or flavour, it's the front-end of that.
+But to me it's not about the added hiss or flavor, it's the front-end of that.
 It's being in a particular mindset as you assume the position and plan on making it through a song with the best performance that you have.